thinkoverit/assignments/WordPress.md

       - Primary*: [Text Field]
       - Secondary: [Text Field]
       - Certifications: [Text field]
    - Pitch* (Why should we consider you?): [Text area]

    '*' marked fields to be mandatory.

-- Profile Page:- On form submission, create user in database.
-User profile page shall be available at http://domain.com/firstname-lastame/
+- Profile Page:- On form submission, insert the entries in database.
+User profile page should be available at a url, something like domain.com/firstname-lastame/
      Please create profile page UI as you like ([sample here](https://github.com/thinkoverit/assignments/blob/master/sample-profile.jpg)) but should contain following things atleast.

      - Photo of the user
-     - Brief: <'Mr./Ms.' based on gender selection> <First name> did <'his/her' based on gender selection> <graduation> in <specialisation> from <college/university> in the year <graduation year>. <'He/She' based on gender selection> is highly skilled in <primary skill>. <'He/She' based on gender selection> live in <city> and can be contacted via <email> and <phone>.
+     - Brief: <'Mr./Ms.' based on gender selection> <First name> did <'his/her' based on gender selection> <graduation> in <specialisation> from <college/university> in the year <graduation year>. <'He/She' based on gender selection> is highly skilled in <primary skill>. <'He/She' based on gender selection> lives in <city> and can be contacted via <email, as from the submission> and <phone, as from the submission>.
      - Candidates Pitch: <pitch>
      - Resume [add all fields personal, education & skills, one by one like in your own resume]